 Last year proved to be a busy one for Blumhouse Productions.
 Major theatrical and limited releases included Insidious: The Last Key, Truth or Dare, Upgrade, The First Purge, Cam, and the Halloween ‘re-quel’.
 Comparatively, 2019 has been a relatively quiet year.
 Earlier this year, Blumhouse released Glass and Happy Death Day 2U.
-Unfortunatley, Universal Pictures pulled the Blumhouse-produced The Hunt following an errant Tweet from a certain president.
+Unfortunately, Universal Pictures pulled the Blumhouse-produced The Hunt following an errant Tweet from a certain president.
 To date, Blumhouse’s only other major theatrical release, Ma, quietly amassed over $45 million at the box office on a $5 million budget in spite of mixed reviews.

 High schooler Maggie Thompson and her friends are stuck in a small town where there’s not much to do.
 Like most teenagers, they try to buy alcohol underage and find places to party.
 When they meet lonely Sue Ann Ellington, the teens convince the middle-aged woman to buy them booze.
 In turn, Sue Ann invites the kids to use her basement to party in.
-Soon Sue Ann, who wants the teens to call her ‘Ma’, is hosting parties on an almost nightly basic.
-But things begin to dangerously escalate as Sue Ann’s troubled past catches up with her.
+Soon Sue Ann, who wants the teens to call her ‘Ma’, is hosting parties on an almost nightly basis.
+But things dangerously escalate as Sue Ann’s troubled past catches up with her.
 Her seemingly kind gesture turns into obsession.

 Ma is a Surprisingly Flat Thriller